lemrey/sdk-nrf/applications/nrf_tbr/README.rst

 Testing
 =======

-This section presents a couple ways to test the nRF TBR application functionalities.
+This section presents a few ways to test the nRF TBR application functionalities.

 The following diagram illustrates a test setup: